KaiSwinburne/SWE30003/README.md

 Step 2: Navigate to the root project folder

-Step 3: Run this command:
+Step 3: Run this command on the local CLI:
 ```sh
 nodemon js/server.js
 ```